DynamoDS/DynamoPrimer/en/12_Geometry-with-DesignScript/12-1_DesignScript-Geometry-Basics.md

 p = Point.ByCoordinates(x, y, z);
 ```

 Constructors in Dynamo are typically designated with the “*By*” prefix, and invoking these functions returns a newly created object of that type.
-This newly created object is stored in the variable named on the left side of the equal sign, and any use of that same original Point.
+This newly created object is stored in the variable named on the left side of the equal sign.

 Most objects have many different constructors, and we can use the *BySphericalCoordinates* constructor to create a point lying on a sphere, specified by the sphere’s radius, a first rotation angle, and a second rotation angle (specified in degrees):